MikaVirkkunen/architecture-center/docs/anti-patterns/monolithic-persistence/index.md

 At this point, you can review the source code, focusing on the points where contended resources are accessed by the application.
 Look for situations such as:

 - Data that is logically separate being written to the same store.
 Data such as logs, reports, and queued messages should not be held in the same database as business information.
-- Information being held in a data store that is not optimal for that type of data, such as large blobs or XML documents in a relational database.
+- A mismatch between the choice of data store and the type of data, such as large blobs or XML documents in a relational database.
 - Data with significantly different usage patterns that share the same store, such as high-write, low-read data stored with the opposite.

 ### Implement the solution and verify the result